For stunning sunsets, bring headlamps for the trek back.

 Mount Arab in winter

 Mount Arab is a fantastic place to snowshoe.
 The short trail is perfect for beginners.
-Cross-country skiing is not recommended but can be done.
-Remember to use caution climbing the tower stairs in winter and to remove spikes/ snowshoes.
+Cross-country skiing is not recommended.
+Remember to use caution climbing the tower stairs in winter and to remove spikes/snowshoes.

 Explore more!